Common Mistakes when in need of a DUI Attorney in Dekalb County

 Contact Our Law Firm for Immediate Assistance

 A DUI may affect your life in a number of ways, so do not wait to speak with a reputable attorney.
 An experienced attorney can work hard to get you the best possible outcome.
-If you are looking for a Georgia Attorney in Dekalb County, contact Andrew R. Lynch, P.C. at (404) 373-7735.
+If you are looking for a Georgia Attorney in Dekalb County, contact The Lynch Law Group, P.C. at (404) 373-7735.

 What are My Rights Regarding DUI Laws?

-A DUI attorney from Andrew R. Lynch, P.C. can protect your rights if you were charged with a criminal offense such as Driving Under the Influence.
+A DUI attorney from The Lynch Law Group, P.C. can protect your rights if you were charged with a criminal offense such as Driving Under the Influence.
 Having an experienced DUI attorney representing you from the very beginning of the legal process is important because one mistake on your part could have lifelong repercussions.
 For instance, responding to what may seem like an innocent question on the part of a police officer or detective could be taken out of context and used against you.